holm-aune-bachelor2018/train-logs/README.md

 Each trained model has its own folder containing:
-- Output log generated during training
+- Output log generated during training (.out)
-- CSV file with results (WER, loss, validation loss)
+- CSV file with results (WER, loss, validation loss) (.csv)
-- Output log from a predict run
+- Output log from a predict run (.out)
-- Model as .h5 file
+- The trained model (.h5)

 ## Licence
 This file is part of Speech recognition with CTC in Keras.